mrcnski/signor.dev/_posts/2020-04-10-gpg-in-emacs.md

 (setq epa-pinentry-mode 'loopback)
 ```

-I have no idea what this is about or how it works.
-All I can say is that it is absolutely pathetic that EasyPG is broken out of the box.
-As time goes on, I become less and less a fan of open source software and the largely talent-less developers behind it.
-All this time and effort, setting up something that should just work, just because I didn't want to shell out the 80 buckaroos for Sublime Text.
-Wait, Emacs is awesome.
-Sucker.

 That's pretty much it, I guess.
 The EasyPG setup is pretty finicky and I honestly just cobbled together something that seems to work fine.
-Who cares.

-## Let's go for a test drive!!!
+## Test Drive

 1. Open up Emacs and create a file called `test.txt.gpg`.
-1. Enter some arbitrary text, like `Vim and Sublime are inferior text editors for total suckers.`
+1. Enter some arbitrary text, like `Vim is an inferior text editor`
 1. Save it.
 A dialogue box pops up.
 1. Go to the line with your email and hit `m`.
 Navigate to the `[OK]` button and hit enter.
 Yes, the user experience for this part is abominable.
 1. Kill the buffer.
 Open the file again.
 1. Enter the password that you used when setting up your GnuPG key.
 1. You can now save, close, and reopen the file multiple times without having to enter your password.
 You can edit other GPG files completely transparently as well, as long as your password cache doesn't expire.

 If something didn't go as expected, make sure you followed this guide down to the button.
-If you deviated at all, I can't really help you, because I have no idea what I'm doing, and I'm not your personal tech support guy, anyway.
+If you deviated at all, I can't really help you, because I have no idea what I'm doing, and I'm not your personal tech support guy.

-## Conclusion

-Ah, another fantastic guide.

 ## Footnotes